rhvdbergh/appsta/README.md

-# EDA Project
-This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).
+# EDA ProjectThis version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).

 We **STRONGLY** recommend following these instructions carefully.
 It's a lot, and will take some time to set up, but your life will be much easier this way in the long run.

-## Use the Template for This Repository (Don't Clone)
+## Use the Template forThis Repository (Don't Clone)

 - Don't Fork or Clone.
 Instead, click the `Use this Template` button, and make a copy to your personal account.